Hatching Good Lessons

 Cornell Ornithology Lab, an international bird-study center, offers direct observation programs for the classroom

-Two excellent programs, developed by the Cornell Ornithology Center, Project Pigeon Watch and Project FeederWatch, invite students to be part of a national database by collecting and recording data on birds in their communities.
-Classroom projects, videos and sign-ups are on these websites.
+Three excellent programs developed by the Cornell Ornithology Center – Celebrate Urban Birds, Project FeederWatch, and BirdSleuth – invite young students to learn about the many kinds of birds in their communities.
+Classroom projects, videos, sign-ups and more are on their websites.

 The goal is to involve students and teachers in the exciting, highly motivating, awe-inspiring study of birds in their natural, outdoor environments.
 It is hoped that students and teachers will come to appreciate the value of observing birds in nature as living beings deserving of our respect rather than as “specimens” in a mechanistic incubator project.